 I was young, I was stupid, and I knew getting married wasn’t the right thing to do, but one week after turning 17, I did it anyway.
 I got pregnant again right away, when my oldest was just 4 months old.
 I was terrified but so badly wanted to just live adult life already.
 We were poor and we struggled in many ways, but it wasn’t so bad at first.
 My oldest was the easiest, most happy baby in the world.
 Being his mom meant everything to me, but I had no idea though that life was about to seriously go downhill.

 My next child was a difficult baby and I felt like a failure of a mom.
 I was only 17 and married with a toddler and an inconsolable infant.
 Life was hard and my husband was not helpful.
-We were just kids trying to be like grownups and we didn’t have the life tools yet to be successful.
+We were just kids trying to be like grownups, and we didn’t have the life tools yet to be successful.
 Add a few more years, a few more kids, an opiate addiction and alcohol abuse on his part, and then the death of our youngest… this was the perfect recipe for things to take a turn for the worse.

 The abuse started out as mental and emotional.
 Calling me names, making me scared, telling my kids awful things about me (as they were just toddlers and preschool age).
 Then I endured ongoing sexual abuse that I won’t lay out the details of.
 Then he began trapping me in rooms, holding me down, shoving me.
 I had a few scary moments where I thought he was going to kill me.
 I’ll never forget scrambling across the rough concrete of my driveway on my hands and knees while drunk as he was turning his truck around in the yard to come after me.
 It was very rare for me to drink at all in those days, and to be inebriated and suddenly terrified of him was more fear than I would ever wish for anyone to feel.

-We moved and life went further downhill.
+When we moved, life went further downhill.
 The abuse got worse, the drug use was worse, and I was miserable.
 I was able to attend community college though and made a friend.
 I quickly came to trust her and opened up to her.
 I knew my life was bad and that I was on the verge of disaster.
 One day, I was sitting on my balcony telling my friend about whatever recent abuse was going on and she said something that would forever have an impact on my life.
 She said, “If in 20 years, your boys treated their wives like your husband treats you, how would you feel about that?
 Or what if in 20 years, your daughter’s husband treats her like your husband treats you?”
 I felt horrified even picturing it.
 She went on to say, “This is the example of what marriage is to your children.
 You are teaching them that this is okay.”
 I knew I had to change it.

-While there is so much more to this story, the important part is where my friend had the courage to gently nudge me in the right direction.
+While there is so much more to this story, the important part is where my friend had the courage to gently and lovingly nudge me in the right direction.
 I didn’t suddenly change everything that day, but it made an impact on my life and forever changed our lives.
 If you are enduring abuse, this is me nudging you with my story.
 It doesn’t get better, abuse only gets worse.
 Please, seek help.
 These days, we have Google and there are infinite resources available at your fingertips.
 Reach out.
 It gets better when you get away.